SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

-This section begins with a discussion of Active Defense approaches in some detail.
-Next, we will present the core concepts of both Digital Forensics and Incident Response.
+This section begins with a discussion of Active Defense approaches in some detail, then presents the core concepts of DFIR.
 We will explore some of the hundreds of artifacts that can give forensic investigators specific insight about what occurred during an incident.
 Students will learn how incident response currently operates, after years of evolving, in order to address the dynamic procedures used by attackers to conduct their operations.
 We will also look at how to integrate DFIR practices into a continuous security operations program.
+Next, a cyclical, six-step incident response process is presented.
+Each step will be examined in detail, including practical examples of how to apply it.
+Finally, students will learn about the artifacts that can best be used to determine the extent of suspicious activity within a given environment and how to migrate techniques to a large data set for enterprise-level analysis.

 Exercises